dirkjanbuter/magazine-builder/README.md

 ## Demo

 To get a sneak peek of what our magazine software has to offer, you can access the demo version by visiting: [https://dirkjanbuter.github.io/](https://dirkjanbuter.github.io/)

+## Web & Print

+Our software exports content to HTML, eliminating the need for caching and ensuring a near-zero response time.
+Dynamic content is added through client-side scripting via a web API.
+Furthermore, the PDF output is optimized for printing at 300dpi, allowing you to directly print it with your preferred printing company.